Jiantastic/c-to-mips-compiler/README.md

 # c-to-mips-compiler

-Compiles C code into MIPS assembly
+Compiles C code into MIPS assembly.
+Source code is in the wjw13 folder

 ## Usage